temporalio/documentation/docs-src/dev-guide/major-components.md

 However, Temporal enables developers to control a variety of timeouts, a Retry Policy, Heartbeat monitoring, and asynchronous completion.

 The following code is an example of a custom set of Activity Execution options that affect the timeout and retry behavior of the execution, should the Activity encounter a failure.

-This code is for example purposes only; for best practices and tested samples, use the developer’s guide.

 :::caution Do not copy and use code